 Royal National Park

 Once you get through Sydney traffic and reach the boundary of Royal National Park, the drive becomes very scenic.
-If you are ready to start exploring, take a detour to visit the world’s second oldest National Park and go for a swim at Garie beach or at Wattamolla or for a paddle at Audley Weir, or even just a cup of coffee at the riverside cafe at Audley.
+If you are ready to start exploring, take a detour to visit the world’s second oldest National Park and one of the most stunning natural landmarks in Sydney to go for a swim at Garie beach or at Wattamolla or for a paddle at Audley Weir, or even just a cup of coffee at the riverside cafe at Audley.

 If you are keen to spend more time exploring Royal National Park, take one of the trails to Curracurrong Falls – Sydney’s only waterfall that flows into the ocean.
 You can get to the falls either from Wattamolla or from Garie Beach – both walks follow the stunning Coast Track and take 3-4 hours to complete.

 Grand Pacific Drive